Ionic-Errrrs-Code/flutter_shapes_inc/docs/guide/installation.md

 # Installation

-Get started with Flutter Shapes in a few simple steps.
+Get started with Flutter Shapes Inc in a few simple steps.

 ## Prerequisites